Suggester/Documentation/staff/acomment.md

 `suggestion ID`: The ID of the suggestion you'd like to anonymously comment on\
 `comment`: The comment to add

-!> Up to 15 comments can be added to the same suggestion!
+?> Up to 15 comments can be added to the same suggestion.

 ### Alias
 `anonymouscomment`